Winning Cases Since 2009

-Start your case on the right foot with a Long Island family law lawyer with experience — call (631) 880-6440 today!
+Start your case on the right foot with a Long Island legal separation attorney with experience — call (631) 880-6440 today!

 With that said, it is, therefore, necessary that each spouse consents to a separation agreement, or it will not be enforceable.
 For example, if one spouse is unreachable or otherwise unable to consent to the agreement, the separation procedure cannot advance.
 As a result, it is essential that both parties are on the same terms as they enter a separation.

 Why You Should Consider legal separation in New York

 It is important to know that when a couple decides to separate and live apart, it does not mean that there is a dissolution of the marriage.
 However, after the separation agreement has been legally binding for more than one year, you can petition for divorce.
 In this specific situation, you can be granted a “conversion” divorce, which allows a spouse to file for divorce based solely on the separation agreement, and additional grounds for divorce are not necessary.

 But why not divorce in the first place?
 Consider these benefits to separation: